Feb 2, 2016|

 Ferinha the Outdoor Market

-For a taste of the classic Argentine custom – the ‘Picada’ – a meat, cheese and olive platter, visit the ‘Ferinha’ located in Puerto Iguazu.
+For a taste of the classic Argentine custom – the ‘Picada’ – cold meats, cheese, and olive platter, visit the ‘Ferinha’ located in Puerto Iguazu.
 Sit outdoors in the shade at one of the many market stalls selling delicious cured meats, cheeses, olives, craft beers as well as other Argentine delicacies, and try an authentic ‘Picada’.
 The fair is full of Brazilians coming over to enjoy some of the best that Argentina has to offer – I recommend this as an alternative for dinner one night!
 The Ferinha within walking distance from the center of town, but again, ask your hotel concierge for the best way to get there.

 Where to Stay

 The 4-star Hotel Esturion Iguazu is located in Puerto Iguazu.
-This hotel offers a swimming pool, garden, tennis courts, spa, sauna, 2 restaurants, a bar, business center, and 24-hour room service.
+This hotel offers a swimming pool, garden, tennis courts, spa, sauna, 2 restaurants, a bar, a business center, and 24-hour room service.
 The guest rooms have cable TV, telephones, safe deposit boxes, air conditioning, minibars, and Wi-Fi Internet access.
 Guests can relax on the terrace in a comfy hammock.

 Located between the town of Puerto Iguazu and the National Park, the Loi Suites is a stunning hotel amongst the jungle.
 Rooms have a natural, yet comfortable feel, and most have a balcony overlooking the jungle.
 It also has private access to the Iguazu River and suspended walkways to get there.
 A truly beautiful and natural hotel.